 Takata Airbags Settlement

-No matter how the accident occurred, drivers and passengers cut by Takata airbag shrapnel may be eligible for a lawsuit.
+No matter how the accident occurred, drivers and passengers burned, bruised, or cut by Takata airbag shrapnel may be eligible for a lawsuit.

 The Takata airbag recall is the largest in American automotive history.
-More than 70 million cars have now been recalled—or one in four cars on American roads.
-Eventually, that number could climb to 90 or even 100 million.
+More than 65 million cars have now been recalled; eventually, that number could climb to 90 or even 100 million.

 In 2015, the National Highway Traffic Safety Administration (NHTSA) hammered Takata with a civil penalty of $200 million—the largest such fine in history.